\\\ Finding Missing Pets

 “For three years in a row, a stray cat turned up at our front door as soon as the temperature outside started to drop”.

-There wasn’t the internet to dive into and log onto various national and local websites that help to repatriate pets or advice on what to do, no social media to report the loss, however we duly contacted the local vets to ask if a cat was reported missing, contacted our local pets charity and registered the missing pet, put up signs around the village that a cat had been found with contact details.
+There wasn’t the internet to dive into and log onto various national and local websites that help to repatriate pets or advice on what to do, no social media to report the loss, however, we duly contacted the local vets to ask if a cat was reported missing, contacted our local pets charity and registered the missing pet, put up signs around the village that a cat had been found with contact details.
 Those things to try and help repatriation of pets haven’t changed very much today and people finding strays are still advised to do this.

-Thousands of pets go missing each year, some straying off of their own accord or others taken from the streets as the growing problem of UK ‘pet theft’ records.
+Thousands of pets go missing each year, some straying off of their own accord, or others are taken from the streets as the growing problem of UK ‘pet theft’ records.
 Many owners search tirelessly for their animals and this upsets them when they have no answer for the reason why they disappeared.

 Unbelievably, the year after, a second shorthaired cat joined us around the same time in almost identical circumstances, as did a third, the following year after that.
 Our family never knew that it was such a problem of feral and/or stray pets without homes and how they needed our care when temperatures were dropping.